c4ffein/xjsx/README.md

   - If the argument is an object that is neither an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) or a [React Element](https://react.dev/reference/react/isValidElement), we consider that this object represents HTML attributes, and so you can use it to set `href`, `onclick` and so on, and a new [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) will be returned.
   - Anything else will return the calling of [React](https://react.dev/) [createElement](https://react.dev/reference/react/createElement) with the adequate `props` (from the [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) chain) and the arguments as `...children`.
     - From the [documentation](https://react.dev/reference/react/createElement#parameters) itself: `Zero or more child nodes.
 They can be any React nodes, including React elements, strings, numbers, portals, empty nodes (null, undefined, true, and false), and arrays of React nodes.`
-    - If `...children` contains [xjsx](https://github.com/c4ffein/xjsx) elements, those are automatically called to be converted to [React Elements](https://react.dev/reference/react/isValidElement).
+    - If `...children` contains [xjsx](https://github.com/c4ffein/xjsx) [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), those are automatically called to be converted to [React Elements](https://react.dev/reference/react/isValidElement).
   - See the [How to use React Elements](#how-to-use-react-elements) section for more info and the [React Element or not](#react-element-or-not) section for examples.